Testerinopapa/paint-and-guess/TriviaBlitzDocs/trivia-blitz-documentation.md

 - Manages game phases and transitions
 - Calculates scoring based on correctness, speed, and streaks
 - Tracks answer statistics for each question
+- Manages question timer with early termination support
+- Excludes host from leaderboard and podium rankings
 - Serializes room state for network transmission

 **Key Methods:**